ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 children, we would choose the girls, for when they
 beecome mother&#x27;s they would educate their sons.”
 This is sound sense, for white people as well as
-Indians ; and no educatio
+Indians ; and no education
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:rp:batch_rp_helmedhorror_ver02:data:sn83021460:00514153280:1851060401:0491/pct:71.303667,5.955335,12.606029,5.893300/!600,600/0/default.jpg"/>
 </td>